JsBroks/GuelphCourseSelection/README.md

 # Guelph Course Section Schedule Generator
-This program generators all possible schedules using course selection from the [University of Guelph](https://www.uoguelph.ca/).
+This program generators all possible schedules using course information from the [University of Guelph](https://www.uoguelph.ca/).
-The purpose is to save time and to quickly find the best schedule that fits your needs.
+Quickly find the best schedule that fits your needs.

 ## Table of Contents